Phacoemulsification: Incision

 Before the phacoemulsification can be performed, one or more incisions are made in the eye to allow access for the surgical instruments.
 Entry into the eye is made through a minimal incision; the incision for cataract surgery has evolved along with the techniques for cataract removal and IOL placement.
 In phacoemulsification, the size depends on the requirements for IOL insertion.
 A more-posterior incision simplifies wound closure and decreases induced astigmatism but is more likely to damage blood vessels.
-With foldable IOLs, it is sometimes possible to use incisions smaller than 3.5 mm.
+With foldable IOLs, it is possible to use incisions smaller than 3.5 mm.
 The shape, position, and size of the incision affect the capacity for self sealing, the tendency to induce astigmatism, and the surgeon's ability to manoeuvre instruments through the opening.
-One or two smaller side-port incisions at 60-to-90 degrees from the main incision may be needed to access the anterior chamber with additional instruments.
+One or two smaller side-port incisions (paracentesis) at 60-to-90 degrees from the main incision augment access to the anterior chamber with additional instruments.